This page covers the various location search options for occurrence records available on the NBN Atlas, these include:

 Click Locations from the NBN Atlas home page (see 1, above).
 Select Search by polygon.
 You will be presented with the spatial search map.
 Use the drawing tools on the left of the map to draw an area in which to search for records (15).
 Once you have drawn an area, a dialogue box will tell you the number of species and the total number of records represented in that area.

-You will be given the option to search for records in the area or remove the area (16).
-If you select to search for records in the area, you will be directed to the map component of the occurrence records page.
-Here you can alter the appearance of the map or records, see View species information on a map for further more information.
+You will be given the option to search for records in the area (16).
+If you select to search for records in the area, you will be directed Interactive map.
+See Using the Interactive map guide for further information.

 All species records for the area will be displayed, to view a list of all records, click the Records tab (18).
-The list of records can be filtered if necessary using the filters tool on the left (19).
+The list of records can be filtered if necessary using the Narrow your results panel (19).